uri-library-data-services/iassist-preview/content/blog/google-launches-data-visualization-service.md

 using some of our data in a launch of a new service in data visualization.
 Their plan is to make as much data available as possible with as rich a tool set as they can provide.
-To see an example, enter the phrase \"US Unemployment Rate\" in the Google search box.
+To see an example, enter the phrase "US Unemployment Rate" in the Google search box.
 The top link sends you to a page that allows you to superimpose historical graphs of unemployment rates down to any county in the US.
-There is a link at the bottom of the page for \"Information for Publishers\" for people interested in letting Google know about their own data.
+There is a link at the bottom of the page for "Information for Publishers" for people interested in letting Google know about their own data.

-Google\'s inquiry took us by surprise, as we have no working relationship with them.
+Google's inquiry took us by surprise, as we have no working relationship with them.
 Our main concern was whether their launch would impose an undue burden on our web servers, but we decided it would not.
 Every time we release a new estimate for the Unemployment Rate or the